"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 *(2) Here is a very interesting interview with Randy California about these early days.

 *(3) I read in David Shadwick's book that Jimmy had met Chas in 1965 while The Animals were on tour!
 Jimmy was at that time playing in Little Richard's band who were on the same bill as The Animals.
 After the show and an incident where Richard had an argument with the organisers, Chas and Jimmy ended up sharing a smoke on a window ledge.
-Chas said much later that he remembered the moment but had not connected with the fact that is as Hendrix !
+Chas said much later that he remembered the moment but had not connected with the fact that was Hendrix!
 This leaves us to speculate that Jimi must have remembered a smoke with The Animal's bass player and had perhaps reminded Chas of this when they met again in August 1966 at The Café Wha.
 Fascinating (if true!).

 Check out this great book by Steve Roby and Brad Schreiber all about Jimi's life and career before fame.